VisTrails/VisTrails/doc/internal/architecture.rst

 Module registry
 ---------------

 The :class:`~vistrails.core.modules.module_registry.ModuleRegistry` contains the list of all the modules currently available, in the form of :class:`~vistrails.core.modules.module_descriptor.ModuleDescriptor` objects.
 These contain the module identifier, name and namespace of the module, the input and output ports, the parent module if any, and also optional things like the constant widget and configuration widget class (see :ref:`widgets`) and fringe shape for the pipeline view.
-They also have a direct reference to the :ref:`~vistrails.core.modules.vistrails_module.Module` subclass in the defining package that the interpreter will instanciate for execution (see :ref:`interpreter`).
+They also have a direct reference to the :class:`~vistrails.core.modules.vistrails_module.Module` subclass in the defining package that the interpreter will instanciate for execution (see :ref:`concept-interpreter`).

 The module registry also sends some signals when modules get added or removed, which are used to update the module palette in the UI.